 Just like those television adverts, the email marketer has numerous creative possibilities.
 Moreover, just like those memorable TV commercials, the email marketer has limited time in which to do it.
 Creating what might about to flash fiction, might lead to creating an ad campaign that people will remember and discuss.
 Memorability seems to be a key component for both marketers and storytellers.
 Neither the company, or the author, can buy the words from the public’s mouths, or their personal social media accounts.
 It is the content that will have people discussing your advert.

 Certain industries are better at creating narratives than others.
 For instance, Charities have a decent share of the emotional monopoly.
-Their job is to try to intervene and alleviate dire situations for specific demographics of people.
+Their job is to try to intervene and alleviate dire situations for specific demographics of endangered people.
 With that in mind, they can share tear-tugging anecdotes to attempt to garner your financial support.
 Other industries, such as those who perhaps sell printed labels, may struggle to put an emotional or humourous spin upon their product.
+More difficult here to blend story and marketing.

 So how can we create the framework for storytelling in email marketing?